AsyncDiffusion/BADGE/README.md

-# Biased to Balanced: Adaptive Guidance for Fair Text-to-Image Generation in Language and Visual Spaces
+# Bimodal Debiasing for Text-to-Image Diffusion: Adaptive Guidance in Textual and Visual Spaces

-Official Implementation of the **Biased to Balanced: Adaptive Guidance for Fair Text-to-Image Generation in Language and Visual Spaces**.
+Official Implementation of the **Bimodal Debiasing for Text-to-Image Diffusion: Adaptive Guidance in Textual and Visual Spaces**.

 ![example images](docs/images/intersection.jpg)